 Record files sent on the Audio Transcript Check spreadsheet, located in P:\ StudyData\RISK\Administration\Compliance\Audio Transcript Check.

-The spreadsheet is organized by Sub ID and is used to keep track of when audio files sent to Datagain and when we receive the transcribed files back
+The spreadsheet is organized by Sub ID and is used to keep track of when audio files sent to Datagain, who sent them, when we receive the transcribed files back, and who checked the received files.

-When you upload files to the Datagain transcription service you will record the date the file was sent.
+When you upload files to the Datagain transcription service you will record the date the file was sent, as well as the initials of the RA who sent the files.

 Saving Data from Transcription Company

-Datagain (Pinky Shinde) will email master copy of the excel spreadsheet that contains an updated copy of all the transcribed audio messages to the Study Coordinator once a month.
-If the Study Coordinator is on extended leave the transcribed audio messages will be sent to the study email account (arl4_psych@wisc.edu).
+Datagain (Pinky Shinde) will send a copy of the most recently transcribed files by the 15th of each month, containing transcripts from the prior month, to the study’s dropbox account.
+The information on how to access the drop box account can be found in last pass.
+The file will be downloaded and saved here: P:\StudyData\RISK\Adminsitartion\Datagain.
+The file will then be deleted from the dropbox account.
+No transcripts will be saved permanently in the drop box account.

 The file will then be reviewed by study staff who will then correct inaudible sections when able.

-Save updated Datagain Excel spreadsheet here: P:\StudyData\RISK\RawData\Audio, overwriting the existing file.
+The reviewed transcripts will then be added to the master excel file located here: spreadsheet here: P:\StudyData\RISK\RawData\Audio

 Make sure to update the Audio Transcript Check spreadsheet with the date that the files were reviewed and make note of any issues that you found.
 Study coordinator will be notified if there are missing files or major issues with the transcribed audio files.